oxc-project/javascript-parser-in-rust/blog/grammar.md

 - not `in` to disallow `for (let in)`
 - is `{`, `[` or an identifier to allow `for (let {} = foo)`, `for (let [] = foo)` and `for (let bar = foo)`

-Once reached the `of` or `in` keyword, the right hand side expression need to be passed with the correct [+In] context to disallow the two `in` expression in `#prod-RelationalExpression`:
+Once reached the `of` or `in` keyword, the right-hand side expression needs to be passed with the correct [+In] context to disallow the two `in` expression in `#prod-RelationalExpression`:

 ```